Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Static Sum-Frequency Spectrum

 To explain the difference of the peak positions in the measured SFG spectrum and the second-order susceptibility, linear optical effects have to be invoked~\cite{She08}.
 On the one hand, the Fresnel factors, Eq.~(\ref{eq:Fresneltensor}), depicted as $|F_{ll}(\omega_1,\theta_1)|^2$ in Fig.~\ref{fig:SiCtheo2}(c), modify the actual field strength within the material.
 For a $p$-polarized field $\b{E}(\omega)$, only the factors $F_{xx}$ and $F_{zz}$ are relevant.
 Reduced IR transmission at the crystal-air interface occurs for $\omega_1$ close to $\omega_\t{TO}$ due to the strong vibrational absorption of the crystal.
 Within the Reststrahlen band, the dielectric function is characterized by a negative real part.
 At the other boundary of the band, towards the LO vibration $\omega_\t{LO}$, the Fresnel factor is increased due to a near-zero permittivity.
 In particular, the out-of-plane component $F_{zz} E_z$ of the electric field rises by three orders of magnitude.
 Due to the optical anisotropy of the 4H-SiC crystal, both $\omega_{\t{LO}\,\parallel}$ and $\omega_{\t{LO}\,\perp}$ enter as singularities into $F_\t{zz}$, Eq.~(\ref{eq:Fresneltensor}), causing two spectrally separated peaks of the electric field enhancement.
 This effect is absent in the case of normal incidence ($\theta_1 = 0$), also shown in Fig.~\ref{fig:SiCtheo2}(c), where the crystal essentially shows an isotropic response.\\

 On the other hand, the dielectric dispersion affects the wavevector mismatch $\Delta k(\omega_1)$ inside the nonlinear medium.
 Depending on the observation of the SFG radiation either transmitted or reflected from the crystal, the propagation of the sum-frequency wavevector $k_\t{z}(\omega_3)$ is either parallel to the incident beams $k_\t{z}(\omega_{1,2})$ (forward) or in opposite direction (backward).
 For both cases, the inverse square of the phase difference, $1/\Delta k^2$, as relevant quantity for the SFG intensity, cf. Eq.~(\ref{eq:SFGbulk}), is depicted in Fig.~\ref{fig:SiCtheo2}(d).
 Compared to the back traveling sum-frequency field, the wavevector mismatch $\Delta k$ of the SFG radiation in forward propagation direction through the transparent crystal is rather small.
 Thus, the intensity of the forward contribution dominates the measured SFG signal, Fig.~\ref{fig:SiCtheo2}(a), due to reflection at the optically flat backside of the crystal (reflectance at SiC/air interface $|r_\t{p}|^2 = 0.16$) towards the detector.
-The IR dispersion is less pronounced in the phase mismatch of the backward direction, Fig.~\ref{fig:SiCtheo2}(a), because of $|k_\t{z}(\omega_1)|\ll |k_\t{z}(\omega_2)|$ and $\Delta k_\t{z} \approx 2 k_\t{z}(\omega_2)$.\\
+The IR dispersion is less pronounced in the phase mismatch of the backward direction, Fig.~\ref{fig:SiCtheo2}(a), because of $|k_\t{z}(\omega_1)|\ll |k_\t{z}(\omega_2)|$ and $\Delta k_\t{z} \approx 2 k_\t{z}(\omega_2)$.
+These wave vector mismatch values result in effective probe depths in the order of microns and $\approx$100~nm~\cite{Hor19} for forward and backward SFG emission, respectively.\\

 Consequently, the linear optical effects of Fresnel transmission and wavevector mismatch strongly modify the SFG spectrum.
 The contribution of the resonant enhancement of $\chi^{(2)}(\omega_1)$ at the TO phonon frequency $\omega_\t{TO}$ is suppressed by the reduced electric field strength $\bu{F}(\omega_1) \b{E}(\omega_1)$ and increased phase-mismatch $\Delta k(\omega_1)$.
 Instead, a (double) peak of the SFG intensity is induced at the LO mode $\omega_\t{LO}$, mainly caused by the enhanced Fresnel transmission of the out-of-plane component of the electric field $F_\t{zz} E_\t{z}$.
 A similar behavior is observed for the SFG spectra at other polarization conditions with non-vanishing $\chi^{(2)}$ components (Fig.~\ref{fig:SiCexp}).\\ \\